josh-ip/kalos/README.md

 ## README Additions from Josh

+### Setup

 1. Need to add a .env file with the environmental variables (Josh has them and can send).
 Instructions on how to make a .env file are below in "Local Development" –> "Configuration"

+### Ongoing usage

+1. to run the server, type "pnpm dev" into the terminal
+2. If you are getting some type of node modules exception, try the command "pnpm install" and then "pnpm dev" again
+3. remember the URL is localhost:3000 (/kalos)

 # Next.js OpenAI Doc Search Starter